-A CAN termination jumper is located beside each of the CAN serial port jacks on the rectifier shelves.
-See the customer connection drawing and schematic that describes your system.
+A CAN termination jumper is located beside the rightmost rectifier connector on the front of the shelf backplane.
+See the customer connection drawing that describes your shelf.

 5.9 Network connection and remote communications via controller

 The Cordex system can be set up, monitored and tested via an Ethernet 10/100 Base-T serial data connection.
 The communication protocol supports a web interface.
 Pin-outs are shown in the customer connections drawing.